Cosmology of Single Species Hidden Dark Matter: Introduction

-Extensive studies of generalized dark matter (GDM) models can also be found in Refs.\,\cite{Hu1998ApJ,Kopp-etal-2016-GDM,Kopp-etal-2018PhRvL,Kumar-etal-2019-WDM}.
-However, most generalized DM models are not necessarily based on the particle nature of dark matter, which makes the connection between the equation of state and the particle properties of dark matter less apparent, and it is difficult to extract information (e.g., the initial velocity dispersion) for cosmological N-body simulations.
-We aim to study a hidden dark matter (HiDM) model\footnote{Note that ``Hi'' here stands for ``hidden'', to distinguish from hot dark matter (HDM).} that is theoretically consistent with some underlying particle properties, and constrain it from a wide range of cosmological and astrophysical observations.
-Another motivation is to determine whether such a nonstandard dark matter scenario can resolve some current problems in cosmology, e.g., the $H_0$ and the $\sigma_8$ tensions \cite{2019-Riess-etal,Joudaki-etal-2018}.
+A wide range of DM models can be found in the literature: e.g, a constant DM equation of state \cite{2005-Muller-constraint-on-wDM,2009-Calabrese-etal-CMB-on-WDM}, binned equation of state \cite{Kopp-etal-2018PhRvL}, ballistic dark matter \cite{2018Das-etal-Ballistic-DM}, or a reduced relativistic dark matter model in which all dark matter particles have the same velocity \cite{2018-Hipolito-Ricaldi-etal,2005-DeBerredo-etal-reduced-relativistic-DM}.
+Additionally, extensive studies of generalized dark matter (GDM) models can also be found in Refs.\,\cite{Hu1998ApJ,Kopp-etal-2016-GDM,Kopp-etal-2018PhRvL,Kumar-etal-2019-WDM}.
+Those models are not necessarily based on the particle nature of dark matter, which makes the connection between the equation of state and the particle properties of dark matter less apparent, and it is difficult to extract information (e.g., the initial velocity dispersion) for cosmological N-body simulations.
+We aim to study a hidden dark matter (HiDM) model\footnote{Note that ``Hi'' here stands for ``hidden'', to distinguish from hot dark matter (HDM).
+The highly decoupled dark matter may also have relatively weak interactions with the Standard Model sector, which generates interesting phenomenological consequences \cite{Feldman:2006wd,Feldman:2007nf,Feng:2008ya,Feng:2008mu,Chen:2009iua,Lin:2022xbu,Lin:2022mqe,Lin:2022niw}.
+In this paper we will study the limit in which non-gravitational interactions with the Standard Model are ignored, and the term ``hidden" is used to specifically denote this limit.} that is theoretically consistent with some underlying particle properties, and constrain it from a wide range of cosmological and astrophysical observations.
+Another motivation is to determine whether such a nonstandard dark matter scenario can resolve some current problems in cosmology, e.g., the $H_0$ and the $\sigma_8$ tensions \cite{2019-Riess-etal,Joudaki-etal-2018}; but also see \cite{Lin:2019htv,Lin:2021sfs}.